AnonymousXC/emoji.js/README.md

 - hiddenScrollBar :- (Boolean) hides the scroll bar, if true, not for firefox.

-- animation :- (Boolean) controls to show or hide popup animation.
+- animation :- (String) takes popup, slideUp, slideDown, slideLeft, slideRight or fade.

 - animationDuration :- (string) changes duration of popup animation, any css time compatible string.